-- Make sure you ask parents what they are interested in getting involved with.
-You want to make sure that parents like what they are doing.
+- Learn what they like to do.
+Try to give parents work that they will enjoy so it's a good idea to ask what they are interested in getting involved with.
 Some parents might love the idea of hanging out at school on election day helping to run the bake sale, others might prefer doing work from home on the computer, while others might like to help in the classroom.
 Give people choices that make them happy.

 - Don’t get too many volunteers.
 If you are going to ask for people to help, make sure they have something to do.
 If you ask for 20 people to come help set up the school fair, be sure you have assignments for those 20 people.
 There is no surer way to get rid of a volunteer than to make them feel like they don’t have a role to play.